lucide-icons/lucide/README.md

 ## License

-Lucide is totally free for commercial use and personally use, this software is licensed under the [ISC License](https://github.com/lucide-icons/lucide/blob/main/LICENSE).
+Lucide is completely free for commercial and personal use, licensed under the [ISC License](https://github.com/lucide-icons/lucide/blob/main/LICENSE).

 ## Credits